ubc/wiki-embed/readme.txt

 = 0.9.1 =
 * Pagination added
 * Icons added
 * How the content gets saved and stored improved.
-For example if you are querying the same wiki content only you will only request the content from the wiki once.
+For example if you are quering the same wiki contetent only you will only request the content from the wiki once.
 * Default Settings added
 * This is the version before that is undergoing verification testing